-North and West: Rural Vacant Land used for Agricultural and Timber Production
+North and West: Rural Residential Land

-South and East: Residential
+South and East: Rural Residential with some vacant timbered lots

 APPLICATION INFORMATION: The preliminary plat application for the subdivision was received February 27, 2024 and deemed sufficient for review on May 7, 2024 under the Sanders County Subdivision Regulations (SCSR) amended June 10, 2020.
+Suspension of the governing body review was agreed to on July 30th, 2024 so that the developer could provide additional information related to groundwater and wildlife information, and revise the Environmental Assessment, Summary of Probable Impacts, and Community Impact Report.
+That new and revised information was deemed sufficient for review on September 30, 2024.
 Legal notices have been provided as required by the SCSR and Montana law.

-Reviewer Recommendation: Submitted to the Sanders County Board of Commissioners with a recommendation to adopt the findings of fact and conclusions and grant preliminary approval subject to 25 conditions.
+Reviewer Recommendation: Submitted to the Sanders County Board of Commissioners with a recommendation to adopt the findings of fact and conclusions and grant preliminary approval subject to 26 conditions.